jrparente/app-simple-dinners/readme.md

 - [x] Ability to clear local storage ✅

-- [ ] Ability to delete selected Menus from the sidebar
+- [x] Ability to delete selected Menus from the sidebar ✅

 ## Roadmap

 ### Short / Medium term:

-- [ ] Work on Mobile version (maybe toggle sidebar with a hamburguer icon?)
+- [x] Work on Mobile version (maybe toggle sidebar with a hamburguer icon?)

 - [ ] Ability to choose number of dinners to generate